Kavitha7/Projects/Credit Risk Analytics/README.md

 ## Objective:

 You will help CredX identify the right customers using predictive models.
-Using past data of the bank’s applicants, you need to determine the factors affecting credit risk, create strategies to mitigate the acquisition risk.
+Using past data of the bank’s applicants, you need to determine the factors affecting credit risk, create strategies to mitigate the acquisition risk and develop an application scorecard.